 Tetralogy of Fallot

 - Ventricular septal defect (VSD), which is a hole in the septum, or wall, separating the two lower chambers, or ventricles, of the heart.
-The septum acts as a barrier that prevents blood from both sides of the heart from mixing together.
-But when there is a VSD, blood high in oxygen from the left ventricle can mix with blood low in oxygen from the right ventricle.
-VSD is the defect that can lead to the other problems associated with TOF.
+The septum normally acts as a barrier that prevents blood from both sides of the heart from mixing.
+But when there is a VSD, the high-oxygen blood from the left ventricle and the low-oxygen blood from the right ventricle can mix.
+This can lead to either too little or too much blood flow going to the lungs.
+The VSD in children with TOF is usually large.

 - Right ventricular hypertrophy (hi-PER-truh-fee), which is a thickening of the muscular wall of the right ventricle.
-The thickened wall can block the flow of blood through the pulmonary valve, which allows blood from the heart to flow into the lungs.
+The thickened wall can contribute to blocking the flow of blood through the pulmonary valve, which allows blood from the heart to flow into the lungs.

 - An "overriding aorta," which means the artery that carries high-oxygen blood to the body is out of place and arises above both ventricles, instead of just the left ventricle, as in a healthy heart.
 This allows some blood that is low in oxygen to flow into the aorta and out to the body, instead of to the pulmonary artery, which would normally take it to the lungs to pick up oxygen.

-One of the most common signs of tetralogy of Fallot is cyanosis (a blue or purple tint to the baby's skin, lips, and fingernails).
-Healthy babies can sometimes also have a bluish skin tone around the mouth or around the eyes from prominent veins under the skin.
-This is perfectly normal.
-If a baby's lips and tongue look pink, you generally don't have to be concerned because babies who have low oxygen levels in the blood usually have blue lips and tongues in addition to bluish skin.
+Cyanosis is a very common sign.
+Healthy babies can sometimes also have bluish skin around the mouth or eyes from prominent veins under the skin, but their lips and tongue look pink.
+Babies who have low oxygen levels in the blood usually have blue lips and tongues in addition to bluish skin.

-A child with TOF might have sudden episodes of deep cyanosis, called "Tet spells," during crying or feeding.
+A child with TOF might have sudden episodes of deep cyanosis, called "hypercyanotic spells" or "Tet spells," during crying or feeding.
 Older children who have Tet spells will often instinctively squat down, which helps to stop the spell.

 Other signs include: